SuperOfficeDocs/superoffice-docs/user-guide/en/admin/Sale/create-new-project-guide.md

 Before you can create the project guide itself, you need to define

-* [statuses](Create-new-project-guide.md#Create-stages-for-project-guide) to include in the project guide
+* statuses to include in the project guide
-* [the project type](Create-new-project-guide.md#Create-project-type) (with associated statuses) that the project guide will be linked to
+* the project type (with associated statuses) that the project guide will be linked to

-Once you have done that, you can start designing the [project guide](Create-new-project-guide.md#Create-project-guide) itself.
+Once you have done that, you can start designing the [project guide](#create-guide) itself.

-## A. Create statuses for the project guide
+## <a id="create-stage" /> A. Create statuses for the project guide

 A project guide must be linked to a project type, which in turn consists of several statuses.
 You can create statuses by following the procedure under [Add items to the Project - Status list](../chap08/Adding-items-to-Project-Status-list.md).